On 20 April 1926, PAOK’s first memorandum of association was approved on order No. 822 by the Thessaloniki Court of First Instance.

 # Stavros Sarafis is the top scorer of the club with 136 goals to his name.
 Giorgos Koudas has netted 134 goals for PAOK and Dimitris Salpingidis 90.

-# In 2003, PAOK won their last title to date.
-In the Greek Cup final held at Toumba Stadium, they prevailed 1-0 over Aris, with a goal by Giorgos Georgiadis.
+# In 2003, PAOK won the Greek Cup in their home, Toumba Stadium, prevailing 1-0 over Aris thanks to a strike by Giorgos Georgiadis.